stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 While the `refresh_token` is the same, we get a new `access_token`.

-By default, when you logout, the `access_token` will be revoked.
+By default, when you logout, both the `access_token` and the `refresh_token` will be revoked.
 Let's see this in action:

 .. code-block:: bash